-In 2016, the Board of Directors met six times, the audit committee met four times and the governance and compensation committee met twice.
-Each director attended at least 75% of the aggregate of (i) all regular meetings of the Board of Directors and (ii) all meetings of all committees of the Board of the Company on which the director served.
+In 2015, the Board of Directors met five times, the audit committee met four times and the governance and compensation committee met twice.
+Each director, other than Mr. Mayer, attended at least 75% of the aggregate of (i) all regular meetings of the Board of Directors and (ii) all meetings of all committees of the Board of the Company on which the director served.
+Mr. Mayer has attended at least 50% of the aggregate of (i) all regular meetings of the Board of Directors and (ii) all meetings of committees of the Board of the Company on which the director served.